How to Get A Military ID Card for Newlyweds

 Replacing a military ID is not as simple as getting online and getting your current driver's license replaced.
 This process differs depending on where you live.

 Your service member may have to repeat the process with you in person.
-A letter from your husband's commander may be required or a visit to the base security office.
+A letter from your spouse's commander may be required or a visit to the base security office.

 If you have a specific power of attorney for ID card/DEERS, you can go to your nearest RAPIDS site and obtain your new card.